Great Langton: History

 Great Langton shows signs of human activity throughout much of its postglacial history.
 Initially, in the late-glacial and early Holocene (Mesolithic) period, there is little sign of any human impacts on the landscape, but there are signs of forest fires shown by fire climax vegetation, which could have been prevalent as a result of Mesolithic activity.
 Farming began only in the mid Holocene period, so human activity is likely to have been far larger from then onwards.
 Farming would have greatly increased and caused significant changes in the fluvial sediment regime through woodland clearance and colluvial hillwash.

 Therefore, Great Langton shows signs of rural activity.
 Also, there are signs of quarrying since there is a disused quarry located on part of the old river bed.
 Hence, the Swale is seen to have high sand and gravel content.

 Great Langton first became a parish in 1823.

-On 27 February 2008, much of North Yorkshire experienced tremors, because of the 2008 Lincolnshire earthquake.
-Luckily, no damage was caused to the village.

 Religion

 The 2001 census for the parish of Great Langton reveals that 83% of the inhabitants are Christian, with only 10.8% stating that they have 'no religion'.
 The remaining 6.2% did not wish to say.
 Every year, Great Langton holds a church fete to raise money for St Wilfrid's Church.
-Although the church is still running, it has been slowly declining by a lack of funding and of village attendance.